Stormwater Management Program

 - Incorrectly disposing of household hazardous wastes.

 This pollution ends up discharging into local waterways as sediment, sludge and solids.
 These can sometimes be removed by stormwater BMP’s such as pollution traps and ponds.
-The most cost-effective way to reduce this problem is to prevent pollution entering the stormwater system in the first place.
+The most cost-effective way to reduce this problem is to prevent pollution from entering the stormwater system in the first place.